• Skip to primary navigation

 Jump to Recipe Video

-Korean Seafood Pancake (Haemul Pajeon).
-A crispy savory Korean pancake with seafood and green onions!
-A tasty appetizer, snack or side dish that will keep you salivating for more.
-Made easy in 20 minutes with simple ingredients!
+A crispy, savory Korean pancake with seafood and green onions!
+Ready in 20-minutes with simple ingredients!
+A tasty appetizer, side dish or snack that will keep you salivating for more.
+It's family-friendly and restaurant quality.

 Jump to: